/ Registrar's Office

 Records are kept in the various offices of the college in the interest of its students and alumni.
 It is the intention of the college that the data entered and the documents kept in each student file as well as any subsequent release of information contained within it should be determined by what is in the best interest of the student.
 Hope College determines to reflect this attitude in its record-keeping policies and consequently has adopted the following guidelines for the creation and maintenance of student records in it offices.

-The Family Educational Rights and Privacy Act (FERPA, also known as the Buckley Amendment) was passed by Congress in 1974 to protect the confidentiality of student records and information.
 Hope College’s policy on student records incorporates the rights guaranteed by FERPA.
 Students are notified of their FERPA rights annually through publication in the Hope College Catalog and the student handbook.
 They are also notified at the beginning of each semester when they are required complete an attendance confirmation form.

 Questions about FERPA policy as it relates to Hope College should be directed to the Registrar’s Office.